Yunqing-Jia/JMTS_2403/README.md

 - Interactive constraint and objective function input
 - Variable bounds specification

+### Webpage Features
+- Interactive tableau visualization
+- Step-by-step solution process display
+- No installation required - runs directly in browser

 ## Installation

 No external dependencies required for the core simplex implementation.

 For the GUI version:

 ```bash
 # The GUI version uses tkinter, which comes with Python by default
 python --version  # Ensure Python 3.x is installed
 ```

+For the web version:

+No installation required.
+Simply open the link.

 ## 🔐 Usage